 - incorrectly applying the McDonald criteria during diagnosis

-- diagnosing patients solely on the results of an MRI scan, without investigating the presence or lack of other symptoms
+- diagnosing conditions solely on the results of an MRI scan without investigating the presence or lack of other symptoms

-- being reluctant to change a previous diagnosis of MS despite evidence to the contrary
+- being reluctant to change a past diagnosis of MS despite evidence suggesting a different condition

 - increased sensitivity to light and sound